MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-personal-app-or-tab.md

 ## Enable Share to Teams button

 > [!NOTE]
->
-> * Ensure that you have [Microsoft Teams JavaScript Client SDK](../../tabs/how-to/using-teams-client-sdk.md) or [Microsoft Teams JavaScript Client SDK v2 Preview](../../tabs/how-to/using-teams-client-sdk.md)(`@microsoft/teams-js@1.11.0-beta.7` or later) to enable Share to Teams for your personal app or tab.
+> Ensure that you have [Microsoft Teams JavaScript Client SDK](../../tabs/how-to/using-teams-client-sdk.md) or [Microsoft Teams JavaScript Client SDK v2 Preview](../../tabs/how-to/using-teams-client-sdk.md)(`@microsoft/teams-js@1.11.0-beta.7` or later) to enable Share to Teams for your personal app or tab.
-> * The Share to Teams button can be hosted or embedded in an App running inside Teams and is using Teams SDK.

 To enable Share to Teams: